paulgevers/autopkgtest/doc/README.running-tests.rst

 ~~~~
 ::

-    adt-run ... --- qemu path/to/image
+    autopkgtest ... --- qemu path/to/image

 Run tests with QEMU/KVM using the specified image.
 The image will be run
 with a temporary overlay file system, thus it will never be modified and